grantsrb/Gym-Snake/README.md

 You're probably familiar with the game of snake.
 This is an OpenAI gym implementation of the game with multi snake and multi food options.

 #### Rewards
-A +1 reward is returned when a snake eats a food
+A +1 reward is returned when a snake eats a food.

-A -1 reward is returned when a snake dies
+A -1 reward is returned when a snake dies.

+No extra reward is given for victory snakes in plural play.

 #### Game Options